justicephysics/humanos2.0/ti-theorem.md

 ## 7. Beyond GDP — The Metric of the Warrior‑Engineer

 The Warrior‑Engineer does not celebrate GDP growth.
 They celebrate rising TI.
 When a village gains water independence, EI rises.
 When a factory becomes worker‑owned, EI and PI rise.
-When the Web@2.7K connects every student to the Virtual Nalanda, SI rises.
+When the Web@2.7K connects every student to the Justice Physics Nalanda, SI rises.

 The TI is the scoreboard of HumanOS 2.0 — not how much was extracted, but how widely it was distributed.
 It is the measurement that the cosmos itself uses: the 2.7 K background doesn’t report GDP; it simply radiates equally, to every node, forever.